go-modules-by-example/index/009_submodules/README.md

 ?   	github.com/myitcv/go-modules-by-example-submodules/b	[no test files]
 ```

-Now commit, tag and push our new package:
+Commit, tag and push our new package:

 ```
 $ cd ..